nusratahmed/maven-selenium-webdriver-testng-example-project/README.md

-# Additional TASKs to run this project #
+# How to run the Test #

 **Prerequisite**
 1. Java environment
 2. Maven

-**Note: Need to change in one code segment and in one variable's value.**

-- You need to change in one code segment.
+**Note: Configure web-driver path and test email address.**

+- Configure webdriver.
+    - I used ChromeDriver but you can choose other webdriver eg. Mozilla GeckoDriver
-    - In this project I used ChromeDriver as my WebDriver.
-So first you download ChromeDriver from [http://chromedriver.chromium.org/downloads](http://chromedriver.chromium.org/downloads) this site.
+    - So first download ChromeDriver from [http://chromedriver.chromium.org/downloads](http://chromedriver.chromium.org/downloads).
-    - Copy your downloaded ChromeDriver file's path from your PC.
+    - Copy your downloaded chromedriver.exe file path.
-    - Open this project.
-    - Go to "Mytheresa\src\testcases\mytheresa\WebdriverSettings.java" file.
+    - Go to `E2EUserJourney\src\test\java\testcases\mytheresa\WebdriverSettings.java` file.
-    - Paste the copied file path in **System.setProperty(" ","Paste path here")**.
+    - Paste the copied file path in `System.setProperty("webdriver.chrome.driver","Paste path here")`.

-- You need to change one variable's value.
-    - Before every time you run this same code, please change one variable's value which is stored in 	**Mytheresa\src\variables\mytheresa\UserVariables.java** file and the variable's name is **USER_EMAIL**, as 	**Mytheresa's** web-site does not allow multiple registration with same email address.
+- Configure test email address.
+    - Change the value of `USER_EMAIL` in `E2EUserJourney\src\main\java\variables\mytheresa\UserVariables.java`
+    - Note: with same email address you can not create account , so please change the email address before every run of the test.

-Your project is ready to run.
-Run the below commands and enjoy the automatic web-driver task.
+Project is ready to run.
+Execute following commands and enjoy the automatic web-driver test.
 - Go to project path in terminal.
-For example: C:\Users\tofar\eclipse-workspace\E2EUserJourney>
+For example: C:\Users\User-Name\eclipse-workspace\E2EUserJourney>
 - Run `mvn clean`
 - Run `mvn compile`
 - Run `mvn test`